A-B

 Curriculum Compacting – A strategy that streamlines regular curriculum for advanced learners, allowing time for enrichment or acceleration.

-Differentiation – Adapting instruction to meet the diverse needs, abilities, and interests of students.
+Differentiation – Adapting instruction to meet the diverse needs, abilities, and interests of students through content, process, or product.

 Divergent Thinking – A thinking process that explores multiple possible solutions or ideas.